AVS Companion App

 This reinforces the information provided in the user guide, ensuring new customers are educated on how to use your device.

-Alexa settings within your companion app will give your customer more control over their Alexa experience without having to use the Alexa app.
+Alexa settings within your companion app or on your device will give your customer more control over their Alexa experience without having to use the Amazon Alexa app.
 The Alexa settings section should be labeled “Amazon Alexa” and if you use logos for each setting, use the Alexa brand asset provided by Amazon.

-Your companion app should present all the Amazon settings that your product allows customers to change.
-Settings that can be made available in your companion app include:
+Your companion app or device should present all the Amazon settings that your product allows customers to change.
+Settings that can be made available in your companion app or on your device include:

 - Time zone

-- Enabling and disabling the start and stop listening sounds (only for products with prominent LEDs)
+- Enabling and disabling the Start of Request and End of Request sounds (only for products with prominent visual attention systems)

-Important: If your product enables multilingual mode, you must allow customers to choose their preferred languages, including specifying the primary language, in the Alexa settings in your companion app.
+If your product enables multilingual mode, you must allow customers to choose their preferred languages, including specifying the primary language, in the Alexa settings in your companion app or on the device.

 Using multilingual mode, Alexa is able to understand customer utterances in multiple languages and reply in the language the customer is currently using.
 Customers can choose which languages Alexa will understand, including designating a primary language which will determine the language of the on-device prompts.
 Alexa skills will also be available depending on whether they support the chosen primary language.